LindaNSIP/usecases/docs/enrollment/enrollment_howto.md

 #### What business problem does this Use Case address?

-In brief:
+In brief, this process:

--   Allow schools secure access to SIS information
+-   Allows schools secure access to SIS information.
--   Allow schools to use the SIS product of their choice
+-   Allows schools to use the SIS product of their choice.
--   Allow third party SIS
+-   Allows third party SIS
     apps to publish a school's student enrollments to a jurisdictional hub.